Crowd-source ideas from a community of engaged customers

 Goals

-Design a new portal where customers can share their ideas for product improvements and vote on ideas from other users.
+Design an improved community where customers can share their ideas for product improvements and vote on ideas from other users.

-Design a new portal where customers can share their ideas for product improvements and vote on ideas from other users.
+Design an improved community where customers can share their ideas for product improvements and vote on ideas from other users.

 ⚙️ Easy to manage